osrf/gazebo_tutorials/collide_bitmask/tutorial.md

   1. Run the demo world, and start in a paused state

       ~~~
-      gazebo worlds/shapes_bitmask.world
+      gazebo -u worlds/shapes_bitmask.world
       ~~~

   1. Press the play button to see the boxes drop.

 # How to set a collide bitmask

-A collide bitmask may be set using [SDF](http://sdformat.org), and XML file format for describing simulation properties and entities.
+A collide bitmask may be set using [SDF](http://sdformat.org), an XML file format for describing simulation properties and entities.
 The bitmask XML element is a child of the surface XML element.
 The bitmask value may be specified using either base-10 or base-16.
 The following is a simple example, note that some necessary SDF elements have been removed for clarity.